Quasimaps to moduli spaces of sheaves on a $K3$ surface: Reduced wall-crossing

 if $\deg(\beta)=d_{0}$, and

 otherwise.

-\end{thm} \textit{Sketch of the proof.} As in Theorem \ref{reducedws}, the only case when the contribution from the wall-crossing components is non-zero is the one of $\beta'=0$ and $k=1$.
-In this case and the obstruction bundle is given by the tangent bundle $T_M$.
-Hence the virtual fundamental class is $\chi(M)[\mathrm{pt}]$, then by (\ref{mu}) the wall-crossing term is
+\end{theorem} \textit{Sketch of Proof.} As in Theorem \ref{reducedws}, the only case when the contribution from the wall-crossing components is non-zero is the one of $\beta'=0$ and $k=1$.
+In this case, and the obstruction bundle is the tangent bundle $T_{M(\mathbf{v})}$.
+Hence the virtual fundamental class is $\chi(M(\mathbf{v}))[\mathrm{pt}]$.
+The corresponding wall-crossing term is therefore equal to

 this concludes the argument.